davedoesdev/qlobber-fsq/README.md

   - `{Integer} bucket_concurrency` The number of buckets to process at once.
 Defaults to 1.

   - `{Integer} handler_concurrency` By default, a message is considered handled by a subscriber only when all its data has been read.
 If you set `handler_concurrency` to non-zero, a message is considered handled as soon as a subscriber receives it.
 The next message will then be processed straight away.
-The value of `handler-concurrency` limits the number of messages being handled by subscribers at any one time.
+The value of `handler_concurrency` limits the number of messages being handled by subscribers at any one time.
 Defaults to 0 (waits for all message data to be read).

   - `{Boolean} order_by_expiry` Pass messages to subscribers in order of their expiry time.
 If `true` then `bucket_base` and `bucket_num_chars` are forced to 1 so messages are written to a single bucket.
 Defaults to `false`.